Travel Maldives on a Budget: 10 Things You Should Know

 Day trips in the Maldives on a budget can be very varied.
-Usually, you can choose from visiting nearby islands, swim with sharks/dolphins/manta rays/sea turtles, etc, snorkeling, going to a sandbank, diving, etc.
+Usually, you can choose from visiting nearby islands, swimming with sharks/dolphins/manta rays/sea turtles, etc, snorkelling, going to a sandbank, diving, etc.

 These excursions can be cheaper if you choose a ‘bundle’ of a half-day or full-day with several activities on one trip.

 Also, the cheapest island for booking excursions is Maafushi.
 Maafushi island is the most touristic local island, and therefore, the one with more hotels, restaurants, and tour operators.
 For this reason (competition), you can find better deals.

 However, some things can only be done in certain places and you can’t really book them from Maafushi.
 For example, swimming with whale sharks can be done on Ari Atoll which is too far from Maafushi.
 You may find an operator offering a day tour but since it is far, probably they won’t offer it every day and it also depends on the weather.

 When travelling to the Maldives on a budget, there are other activities, like going to a sandbank, snorkelling, etc., that are common to all islands.
 Those are better to book from Maafushi if you stay there, as it will probably be cheaper than booking them from other islands.

 Don’t forget to change your currency to US dollars before travelling to the Maldives.

 US dollars are widely used in all the Maldives.
 For everything you need to pay (hotels, day trips, food, snacks, whatever you can think of) they accept the local Maldivian Rufiyaa and US dollars.